how to define your motor inside your drive train

 Harmonics are often discussed in terms of a THD (total harmonic distortion) percentage.
 This percentage value describes how badly the waveform is distorted and deviates from a pure sinusoidal waveform.
 A waveform that is highly distorted will be more flat-topped and have a higher THD percentage value.

-The following two formulas are used to quantify the amount of harmonics in a system:
+The following two formulas are used to quantify the harmonics present in a system:

 THDV is the total harmonic distortion of the voltage waveform.